BrowserWindow

 Please note that using this event implies that the renderer will be considered "visible" and

-is false.
+paint even though show is false.
 This event will never fire if you use paintWhenInitiallyHidden: false

 Event: 'maximize'